-In 2021, the Tenement Museum is committed to ensuring our historic tenements stay standing for another 150 years, telling the stories of Black New Yorkers in Lower Manhattan throughout history, and renewing our connection with our Tenement Museum community.
-Throughout the spring, leading up to our virtual gala, we’ll be sharing with you in-depth, curated content from our archives, as well as sneak peeks at what’s coming.
+In 2021, the Tenement Museum committed to ensuring our historic tenements stay standing for another 150 years, telling the stories of Black New Yorkers in Lower Manhattan throughout history, and renewing our connection with our Tenement Museum community.
+Throughout the spring, leading up to our virtual gala, we shared with you in-depth, curated content from our archives, as well as sneak peeks at what’s coming.

 Leslie Harris, a historian and scholar of African American Studies, explains how newly arriving immigrants in the 19th century were entering a country embattled with racism and racial tensions, and that these were issues they couldn’t be isolated from, in this sneak peek from our virtual gala on April 29.